uhtu/AtomGPS_wigler/README.md

 **LED Indicators:**
 > [!NOTE]
->- Press the button during scanning to disable the LED.
+>- Press and hold the button during scanning to disable the LED.
 - RED blink if the SD card is missing/write error.
 - PURPLE blink while waiting for a GPS fix.
 - GREEN blink during scanning (Optional).